06 September 2021

-How long since a last customer ordered is the distinguishing criteria between current and past customer.
-How long is really a function of the average sales cycle for your industry and your customers.
-For big ticket sales several years wouldn't be unusual.
-However, your stationary supplier might get concerned if an order wasn't placed every month.
+How long since the last customer ordered is the distinguishing criteria between current and past customer.
+How long is really a function of the average sales cycle for your industry and your customers?
+For big-ticket sales, several years wouldn't be unusual.
+However, your stationery supplier might get concerned if an order wasn't placed every month.

 Having established the time period, the next step is to set up a process for identifying the lapsed customer peak moment of transition (today we classify them as a customer, tomorrow they are now defined as lapsed) and assign an action (call them, find out why).
 The period immediately after they are reclassified as a lapsed customer is the best time to contact them.
 Your aim (obviously) is to get them back.